Skip to main content

 Q: Is this more "Big Brother?"

 A: Cameras have become a part of our everyday existence.
-If you shop at a store, use an ATM or fill up your car, you're on camera.
-When you choose to travel on public streets, you have a responsibility to operate in a safe and legal way.
-Automated traffic enforcement technology is simply one tool available to the community to ensure that citizens are driving in a safe and responsible manner for the benefit of themselves and those around them.
+If you shop at a store, use an ATM, or fill up your car, you're on camera.
+When you choose to travel on public streets, you have a responsibility to safely and legally.
+Automated speed enforcement technology is simply one tool available to the community to ensure that citizens are driving safely and responsibly for the benefit of themselves and those around them.
 Only violators are captured with high-resolution images and video.

 Vision Zero